 Spot Bid Sale – A spot bid sale is a "silent auction" with bids written down rather than voiced.
 GSA offers property item by item and awards it to the highest bidders on the same day.
 Bidders may bid only once per item, unless the item is re-offered.

-Other Sites to Learn About Sales
+Other Sites for Learning About Sales

 GSA Surplus Personal Property Sales Systems: Announce and track sales of property sold through offline bidding, such as public auction.
 The system provides a listing of surplus property available for sale, organized by geographic location.